isomerpages/ema-pl/_scholarships-awards/students/ema-scholarship.md

 * Internship opportunities
 * Summer/ Exchange Programmes, where relevant

+_Benefits are pro-rated for the mid-term scholarship._

 ### Bond Period

 |Type of Scholarship|Years|
 --------------------|-----|
 Local Undergraduate Studies|4 years|
 Overseas Undergraduate Studies|6 years|

+_Bond period is pro-rated for the mid-term scholarship._

 ### Past Scholars